By Terry Corbell

 5. Don’t risk mediocrity.
 Marketing is an art form that requires writing, contemplation and more editing.
 Again, use an economy of words.
 Make sure every word is justifiable – that each has a good reason to be used in your messages.

 Use good grammar.
-If you’re not a great writer, read the 25 best practices for better business writing.
+If you’re not a great writer, learn the best practices for better business writing.

 From the Coach’s Corner, here are related links: